JohnTurnerPGH/diy-devs-hexo/source/_posts/learn-javascript.md

 **To Summarize:**

 - Read the [MDN crash course doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) and/or watch the [JavaScript Crash Course For Beginners video](https://www.youtube.com/watch?v=hdI2bqOjy3c).
+- _(optional step) buy the [The Modern Javascript Bootcamp Course](https://www.udemy.com/course/javascript-beginners-complete-tutorial/) on Udemy from Colt Steele._
 - Then for every section you read of [javascript.info](https://javascript.info/).
 - Do three challenges on [Edabit](https://edabit.com/challenges/javascript).
 - Keep reading and rereading each section of javascript.info until you feel familiar with it all, and keep working until you've solved all the Edabit challenges.